About the office

 That’s why, as an author, Michelle speaks candidly about her experiences as a wife, mother, Black woman, and First Lady of the United States, telling her story in a way that empowers others to see the beauty in their own.
 Through her advocacy work, she strives to help young people see the power of their voice and the boundless promise inside of them.
 Through film and television, she elevates stories and storytellers who have too often been ignored.
 And as a co-founder of a children’s nutrition company, she’s aiming to help raise a healthier generation of children.

 Michelle’s passion for storytelling has set sales records and earned her global acclaim.
-Her memoir, Becoming — a moving portrayal of her life’s journey and path to the White House — spent over 130 weeks on the New York Times Best Sellers list, sold more than 15 million copies worldwide, and won a Grammy Award.
-Her second book, The Light We Carry: Overcoming in Uncertain Times also spent months on the New York Times Best Sellers list.
+Her memoir, Becoming — a moving portrayal of her life’s journey and path to the White House — spent over 130 weeks on the New York Times Bestsellers list, sold more than 17 million copies worldwide, and won a Grammy Award.
+Her second book, The Light We Carry: Overcoming in Uncertain Times also spent months on the New York Times bestsellers list.
 In it, she shares the lessons she’s learned that have helped her rise above difficult circumstances.
+In late 2024, she released the accompanying workbook “Overcoming” a guide with practical tools to navigate life’s challenges.

 At the core of Michelle’s story is a belief not just in telling stories aligned with her values, but in living out those values — especially when it comes to strengthening the next generation.
-Through the Obama Foundation, she leads the Girls Opportunity Alliance, which supports global grassroots organizations that are working to make sure girls can get the education they deserve.
-Earlier this year, GOA launched a partnership with the Bill & Melinda Gates Foundation and Clooney Foundation for Justice to promote girls’ education and help end child marriage.
-At Reach Higher, she encourages high school graduates to pursue a secondary education, whether through community college, university, trade school, or military service.
+Through the Obama Foundation, she founded the Girls Opportunity Alliance, which supports adolescent girls’ education and empowerment around the world.
+In 2023, GOA launched a partnership with the Gates Foundation and Clooney Foundation for Justice to promote girls’ education and help end child marriage.
 As part of When We All Vote, she urges young people to register to vote and get involved in the electoral process — reaching more than 100 million people during the 2020 election.
-And with Partnership for a Healthier America, she works to curb food inequity in our country — in 2022, they helped donate more than one million meals for families in need.
+And with Partnership for a Healthier America, she has worked to curb food inequity in our country — in 2022 alone, they helped donate more than one million meals for families in need.